v2sCollections/City-of-Dreams/README.md

 ### Features

 > Allows you to change and save NPC outfits by picking from a list and that is how this mod started but it has evolved into much, much more.
 You can now spawn NPC companions, and vehicles, select appearances for all player vehicles and have the ability to make your companions hostile.
-You can basically have your own boss fights whenever you like!
-Or you can ask them to drive you around the city when you're tired of being behind the wheel.

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - Spawn Companions.